PiaSys/PnP-Contoso-Orders-ACE/docs/APIs-Implementation-Details.md

 ![AAD in Azure Portal](../assets/Azure-Portal-AAD-App-Expose-API.png)

-In this page, first of all you have to configure the Application ID URI for your app.
+In this page, first of all you have to configure the **Application ID URI** for your app.
 We suggest you to use a value like **api://pnp.contoso.orders**.

 > Note: The default value suggested by AAD for the **Application ID URI** is api://GUID where GUID is the ClientId of your app.
 However, this option is hard to remember and write.
+A descriptive URI is definitely better.

 Then you can click on **+ Add a scope** and create all the permission scopes that you want to define for your API.
 For example, in the current solution we defined:
 - Orders.FullControl